 Watching pretty pyrotechnics and indulging in toffee apples and sticky treacle on November 5th is a long-held tradition.
 Although these dazzling displays are delightful for humans, those of us with pets will know how stressful and scary they are for animals.

 On top of this, hedgehogs can snuggle inside bonfires before they’re lit, thinking they’re the perfect place to retreat.
 Other small animals like toads, frogs and newts may be hidden near garden bonfires.
-As you can see, this time of year can cause various issues for these animals that aren’t visible to us.

 We’re all well-informed about the detrimental impact plastic has on animals, especially marine life.
 But plastic bottles, straws and fishing nets aren’t the only human-caused hazards animals have to navigate.
 The burnt-out remains of fireworks, used-up sparklers and empty packaging can also harm animals when not disposed of properly.